DFE-Digital/register-trainee-teachers/app/views/guidance/registering_trainees_through_hesa.md

 You can also export CSV files from the ‘Reports’ section when you need to sign off your:

 * new trainees for the census in October
-* trainee outcomess from the previous academic year for performance profiles in January
+* trainee outcomes from the previous academic year for performance profiles in January